The truth is…

 Keep in mind that Speed Songwriting isn’t just about writing fast.
 It’s about being aware of time and making the most of it.

-If you know how long it usually takes you to write a song, then you can set realistic goals that are motivating to achieve.
+If you know how long it usually takes you to write a song, you can set realistic goals that are motivating to achieve.

 There’s nothing wrong with writing slowly.
 But if you write slowly, it’s even more important to set aside more time to complete your songwriting projects.